Agostino Imondi: Career

-In 2003 he worked with British director Christina Hotz on the Dutch-South African co-production Orange Farm Water Crisis, which deals with water privatisation in the South African township Orange Farm.
+In 2003 he worked with British director Christina Hotz on the Dutch-South African co-production Orange Farm Water Crisis, which deals with water privatisation in the South African township of Orange Farm.
 The short documentary was screened at various film festivals around the world.

 After moving to Berlin he worked as editor on Unsere Mutter (Our Mother), an experimental film by Iranian filmmakers Kia Kiarostami and Daryush Shokof, shot by Kiarostami and fellow Iranian director Bahman Ghobadi.

 In 2006 he started research for a new documentary, which later would become the film Neukölln Unlimited, co-directed with the German director Dietmar Ratsch.
 For this movie he won a Crystal Bear at the 60th Berlin International Film Festival in 2010.

 Some of his short documentaries and current affairs stories have been broadcast on AlJazeera, arte, C31 Melbourne, and RBB.
-He had also been working as freelance video editor for other film makers.
+He had also worked as freelance video editor for other filmmakers.